-BAAL??This Is ALL A Coincidence !
+BAAL??This Is ALL a Coincidence !
 CYBER ATTACK, The Serpent in the Garden, T-Rex, Hackable Animals ?

-It has gotten Stupid Obvious where we are at...Just as STUDID OBVIOUS as the Satire
+It has gotten Stupid Obvious where we are at...Just as STUDID OBVIOUS as the Satire" (From Jonathan's original description)

 BitChute: https://www.bitchute.com/channel/LFx0p7JkTS4D/